-Knowing about the most recent transactions, property under construction, and market trends are three of the many ways to create credibility and build trust with prospective business owners and commercial real estate investors.
+Knowing about the most recent transactions, property under construction, and market trends are three ways to create credibility and build trust with prospective business owners and commercial real estate investors.

 Partner with another broker

-Successfully selling commercial real estate is as much about who you know as what you know.
-Teaming up with another broker is a great way to quickly reach new clients by using a seasoned broker’s reputation, especially for brokers who are new to the business or trying to break into a new niche.
+Successfully selling commercial real estate is as much about who you know as it is about what you know.
+Teaming up with another broker is a great way to quickly reach new clients.
+Using a seasoned broker’s reputation is especially effective for brokers who are new to the business or trying to break into a new niche.

 Leverage social media